 Published Standards of Practice:

-ACSM has published its 11th edition (2021) of ACSM Guidelines for Exercise Testing and Prescription, Gary Liguori, senior editor.
-Available at: ACSM's Guidelines for Exercise Testing and Prescription (lww.com)
+a) ACSM published its 11th edition (2021) of ACSM Guidelines for Exercise Testing and Prescription, Gary Liguori, senior editor.

 Chapter 9 describes recalls of exercise equipment.
-Here is the link to an article published in the Athletic Business e-newsletter (May 2021) regarding Peloton’s recall of its Tread+ treadmills after several injuries and a death of a child.
+See article (Peloton Recalls Treadmills Following Injuries, Death) published in the Athletic Business e-newsletter (May 2021) regarding Peloton’s recall of its Tread+ treadmills after several injuries as well as a death of a child.

 On p.
-399, 1st column, 2nd paragraph: Replace University with Universal (Universal Global Design)
+399, 1st column, 2nd paragraph: Change University to Universal (Universal Global Design).